 Chapter 10: Green Infrastructure and Recreation sets out adaptive green infrastructure and urban greening policies and objectives to help implement climate action in the city.
-The forthcoming Dublin City GI Strategy will support new climate change actions as will the Draft Dublin City Biodiversity Action Plan (2021-2025).
+The forthcoming Dublin City GI Strategy will support new climate change actions as will the Dublin City Biodiversity Action Plan (2021-2025).

-Climate Action and Green Infrastructure

-To protect, connect and expand the city's Green Infrastructure while optimising the climate change adaptation and mitigation services it provides.

-Coastal Zone Management

-To support coastal zone management measures for adapting to climate change which include restoration of degraded ecosystems, increased flood resilience, water quality improvement, habitat conservation and provision of amenities for the residents and visitors of Dublin city.
+It is the Policy of Dublin City Council: CA29 Climate Action and Green Infrastructure To protect, connect and expand the city's Green Infrastructure while optimising the climate change adaptation and mitigation services it provides.
+CA30 Coastal Zone Management To support, encourage and facilitate coastal zone management measures for adapting to climate change which include restoration of degraded ecosystems, increased flood resilience, water quality improvement, habitat conservation and provision of amenities for the residents and visitors of Dublin City.